 It’s important not to be a hero while recovering from a c-section.
-Make sure to take the pain relievers your doctor suggests and on the schedule they recommend.
+Make sure to take the pain relievers your doctor suggests and their recommended schedule.
 The more you stay ahead of managing your pain, the speedier your recovery will be.

 Nursing your newborn can feel overwhelming at first, so it’s essential to have these must-haves on hand before the baby arrives to ensure you’re prepared.

-Remember, every breastfeeding journey is different, and we encourage you to reach out to an IBCLC lactation consultant if you’re experiencing consistent pain or discomfort.
+Remember, every breastfeeding journey is different, and we encourage you to contact an IBCLC lactation consultant if you’re experiencing consistent pain or discomfort.

-And, if at any point in your nursing journey your mental health is at stake, know that there is no shame in choosing another feeding method that works best for you.
+And, if at any point in your nursing journey, your mental health is at stake, know there is no shame in choosing another feeding method that works best for you.

 Read next: Breastfeeding Nutrition Guide for New Moms